Dylan-Plaster/capstone_1/capstone_proposal.md

 + Functionalities include:
 	+ ability to listen to the song on the webpage without opening a new tab or window
 	+  ability to sort the posts by reddit's sorting methods e.g: hot, new, top of the week/month, etc
-	+   ability to save a song/post to a different tab or section of the website for later listening
+	+   ability to save a song/post to a playlist
 	+    ability to rate songs after listening to tune recommendations
-	+     ability to click a button on a post to add it to a custom spotify playlist
+	+     ability to turn playlists into spotify playlists
 	+      ability to recommend new songs to the user based on their custom playlist and the song ratings they give.
+	+      ability to create a pdf/image of a playlist and post it to instagram

 ####e.
 What will the user flow look like?